MLSysU/Mobius/README.md

 MMoC-Pipe addresses these challenges through an innovative combination of **pipeline parallelism**, **dynamic memory offloading** and **cross-mapping**:

 ### Key Innovations
-- **Multi-stage Memory Management**: Intelligent offloading between CPU-GPU heterogeneous storage
+- **Multi-stage Per Device**: Traditional pipeline parallelism partitions model layers into N stages, with N indicating the number of GPUs.
+We instead adopt virtual pipeline strategy, which partitions model layers into v*N stages, with every GPU executing v pipeline stages in turns.
+Take N=4, v=2 for example.
+The 8 virtual stages (v×N=2×4) are distributed cyclically among the 4 GPUs: GPU1 handles stages 1 and 5, GPU2 handles stages 2 and 6, GPU3 handles stages 3 and 7, and GPU4 handles stages 4 and 8.
+- **Model Offload**: We dynamically offload model parameters into CPU during the training process, saving HBM for activations and gradients.
 - **Communication-Computation Overlap**: Optimized pipeline execution with reduced idle time
 - **Cross Mapping**: Strategic placement of pipeline stages to minimize communication overhead
-- **Multi-threaded Execution**: Concurrent data movement and computation for improved throughput
+- **Multi-stream && Multi-threaded Execution**: Concurrent data movement and computation for improved throughput

 ### System Architecture
 ![MMoC-Pipe Architecture](./assets/architecture.png)